jbruned/EasIPS/README.md

     - `login_trackers.py` for `LoginTracker` and its implementations
     - `/web` for the static GUI files (HTML, CSS & JavaScript)
     - `gui.py` for the Flask application
-    - `db.py` for the database and model creation
+    - `db.py` for the database and models
     - `core.py` for the main loop and service management
     - `app.py`, which contains the main class that needs to be instantiated and run (`EasIPS`)
 - `/ssh`, `/joomla`, `/phpMyAdmin`, `/wordpress` for the different services